michaelWuensch/TorOnionProxyLibrary-Android/README.md

 It's been rebuilt from the ground up and engineered specifically for Android, where it was once multiplatform.
 It's been re-written in Kotlin, refactored to solve its concurrency issues (among many others), and documented (still a work in progress).
-There are still many `Exceptions` that I'm sure have been missed being documented, but it's an ongoing process to improve reliability.
+There are still `Exceptions` that I'm sure I've missed annotating as there were little to none documented pre-refactor, but it's an ongoing process to improve reliability/usability.

 **What does it do?**
 The `topl-core` module contains the guts of operations for setting up a file system in your application's data directory which Tor needs to run.
 It is the medium for which other libraries built atop it access the TorProcess.
-The `topl-core-base` module contains the base classes needed so that a library user of the `topl-service` module (or any other library built on top of `topl-core`), doesn't rely directly on core and only needs to import `topl-core-base` to set things up.
+The `topl-core-base` module contains the base classes needed so that a library user of the `topl-service` module (or any other library built on top of `topl-core`), won't need to rely directly on core and only needs to import `topl-core-base` to get things set up.

 The `topl-service` module is built atop the core modules and provide a simple way to embed Tor as a foreground service into your application.
-It abstracts the technical & difficult to understand things from `topl-core` away, and boils things down into an easy to implement/use Library.
-Documentation on this will be provided upon release (it's suuuuuuuper simple and customizable to your liking ;-D!).
+It abstracts the technical & difficult to understand things from `topl-core` away, and boils them down to an easy to implement/use Library.
+Documentation on this will be provided upon release (it's suuuuuuuper simple to implement and customizable to your liking ;-D!).

 **What's the current Progress?**
 Tor is running very reliably.
 Start/stop works great on API 16-29 (Still needs much